 III) Aeration - If your lawn is compacted it will have restricted air flow and bad water absorption.

 - Push the tongs of a garden fork into your grass at regular intervals.
 Work systematically to cover your whole lawn.
 If you've got a lot of area to cover, consider hiring an aerator.

-For more tips, watch Matt in How to Get a Great Looking Lawn.
+For more tips, watch our video, How to Get a Great Looking Lawn.

-3. Get a sharp lawn edge: A sharp edge will give your lawn that extra pristine look.
-A grass strimmer or trimmer will help you trim neat and professional edges.
+A sharp edge will give your lawn that extra pristine look, and a grass strimmer or trimmer will help you trim neat and professional edges.